edgarklerks/streetking/Readme.md

 In Site.hs are all the interface functions defined.
 These are the functions the frontend uses.
 In proxy-new/resource/roleSet.cfg the permission should be set correctly and the function should be added to the routing in Site.hs

-For simple query resources, use the DatabaseTemplateDSL (DTD):
+For simple query resources, use the DatabaseTemplateDSL (DTD), it generates a search interface, fetches variables from the provided json and get a limit and order and transform it into SqlValue's:

     marketCarPrototype :: Application ()
     marketCarPrototype = do